vashshawn/Pingvin-master/doc/getting-started.md

 ### Mainnet, testnet and regtest

-When trying out new things, for example to test your application that interacts with the Dogecoin chain, it is recommended to not use the main Dogecoin network.
+When trying out new things, for example to test your application that interacts with the Pingvincoin chain, it is recommended to not use the main Pingvincoin network.
 Multiple networks are built-in for this purpose.

 **Mainnet** : The main network where real transaction operate.
 **Testnet** : The test network, with peers.